sul-dlss/speech-to-text/README.md

 Note: the tests use the [moto](https://docs.getmoto.org/en/latest/) library to mock out AWS resources.
 If you want to test live AWS you can follow the steps above to create a job, run, and then receive the done message.

+You may need to install `ffmpeg` on your laptop in order to run the tests.
+On a Mac, see if you have the dependency installed:

+`which ffprobe`

+If you get no result, install with:

+`brew install ffmpeg`

 ## Linting and Type Checking

 You may notice your changes fail in CI if they require reformatting or fail type checking.
 We use [ruff](https://docs.astral.sh/ruff/) for formatting Python code, and [mypy](https://mypy-lang.org/) for type checking.
 Both of those should be present in your virtual environment.